u-boot/u-boot/doc/board/ti/am335x_evm.rst

 Summary
 =======

-This document covers various features of the 'am335x_evm' build, and some of the related build targets (am335x_evm_uartN, etc).
+This document covers various features of the `am335x_evm` default configuration, some of the related defconfigs, and how to enable hardware features not present by default in the defconfigs.

 Hardware
 --------